MeadowlarkDAW/Dropseed/README.md

-# Dropseed
+# dropseed
-A modular DAW (Digital Audio Workstation) engine written in Rust
+The DAW audio graph engine used in Meadowlark (placeholder)

 (WIP)